 Encourage children to compare their tree slice with others in the collection.
 What differences do they notice between various slices?

-Materials: tree slices, at least one per child; A Slice of Wood illustration; magnifying lenses.
+Materials: tree slices, at least one per child; Tree Slice diagram; magnifying lenses.

 A STEP BEYOND